 As more businesses catch on to the value of video conferencing, more solutions have entered the market, but few companies come close to challenging the two titans of the enterprise video conferencing space: Polycom and Cisco.

-Cisco and Polycom are the giant players in the industry for a reason: both offer highly functional and seamless video conferencing solutions.
+Polycom and Cisco Systems are the giant players in the industry for a reason: both offer highly functional and seamless video conferencing solutions.